mpavesich/designpedagogy.github.io/high-impact.md

 {% include figure.html index="36" %}

 Additionally, students encounter high impact learning practices in studio work by constantly juggling knowledge at different levels of scale, from the conceptual to the detailed nitty-gritty.
-This toggling generates impact because, as Casey Boyle puts it in his exploration of glitch, “when we are positioned to pay attention to in-betweens, especially the mediation work of interfaces and infrastructures, we often come to better understand how those in-betweens help configure our personal, academic, professional, and civic practices” (13).
+This toggling generates impact because, as Casey Boyle writes, “when we are positioned to pay attention to in-betweens, especially the mediation work of interfaces and infrastructures, we often come to better understand how those in-betweens help configure our personal, academic, professional, and civic practices” (13).
 Design studio pedagogy, especially through high impact learning experiences, positions students in “in-between” situations.
 Mechanical engineering professor Neil Rothman describes a number of these in-between situations in the following interview clips:

 *In-between campus and industry*